 Mining is the act of confirming transactions on the blockchain using a series of advanced computations.

-A miner fee is cryptocurrency that is provided to reward miners for enabling transactions to be sent across the network.
+A miner fee is crypto that is provided to reward miners for enabling transactions to be sent across the network.

 multiple output transaction